-MycoMythologies is a series of ontogenetic mythological stories, video essays and machines conceived by Saša Spačal.
+MycoMythologies is a series of ontogenetic mythological stories, biotechnological installations Patterning and Rupture, storytelling workshops Storytelling Circle and a video essay Infrastructures for Each Other.
 The series researches the multilayered question of how mushrooms can help humans think about the possibilities of entangled life in capitalist ruins.
 As a speculative artistic research, MycoMythologies thinks not only about how fungal underground networks can inform humans, but also about how technologies tend to define the teachings that humans receive.
-The first myth of the series, The Myth of Rupture, premiered in October 2020 in KID Kibla in Maribor, Slovenia.

 MycoMythologies: Rupture, 2020

 Programming, computer vision: Matic Potočnik

 Microbiology, technical support: Mirjan Švagelj

 Mycelium micrographs, technical support: Toby Kiers Laboratory [Vrije Universiteit Amsterdam]

 Kindly lent voices: Polona Torkar, Verena Friedrich, Regine Rapp, Susana Gómez Larrañaga, Hiroaki Fujiwara, Jooyoung Oh, Pim Boreel, Saša Spačal, Hiroaki Fujiwara, Anneta Mona Chisa, Monica Clare Mills, Vivian Xu, Dmitry Morozov